|Community Relations Service

 - Improving lines of communication between parties experiencing racial tension

 or conflict, including Federal, State, and local officials, community leaders

-- Helping schools and universities effectively deal with incidents of racial
+- Helping schools and universities effectively deal with incidents of racial tensions or violence.

 Our goal is